 - (5) Genesis 2:7 "A living soul" (nehphesh-a living being, used referring to a person, Strong's Hebrew word #5315-"a breathing creature") The first time the King James Version translated nehphesh into "soul," most other translations did not agree with it, not even the New King James Version.
-"Man became a living being" New King James Version. - "A living creature" (nehphesh-a mortal being) Genesis 1:20 - "A living creature" (nehphesh-a mortal being) Genesis 1:21 - "A living creature" (nehphesh-a mortal being) Genesis 1:24 - "Wherein there is life" (nehphesh-mortal being) Genesis 1:30 - "A living soul" (nehphesh) Genesis 2:7 "Man became a living being" New King James Version - It is obvious that the translators of the King James Version translated according to a preconceived opinion in an attempt make persons have immortality but keep animals from having souls; they made a distinction in animals and men, a distinction that dose not exist in the Hebrew Bible. - Genesis 2:7 Man became: - "A living soul" King James Version - "A living being" New King James Version, American Standard Version, New American Standard Version, Revised Standard Version, New Revised Standard Version, New International Version, Amplified Version, The New American Bible. - "A living person" New Century Version, The Living Bible, New Living Translation - "A living creature" The Revised English Bible, Young's Literal Translation. - "Life" Contemporary English Version
+"Man became a living being" New King James Version. - "A living creature" (nehphesh-a mortal being) Genesis 1:20 - o "A living creature" (nehphesh-a mortal being) Genesis 1:21 - o "A living creature" (nehphesh-a mortal being) Genesis 1:24 - $\circ$ "Wherein there is life" (nehphesh-mortal being) Genesis 1:30 - "A living soul" (nehphesh) Genesis 2:7 "Man became a living being" New King James Version - o It is obvious that the translators of the King James Version translated according to a preconceived opinion in an attempt make persons have an immortal soul dwelling in them but keeps animals from also having souls that are dwelling in them; they made a distinction in animals and men, a distinction that dose not exist in the Hebrew Bible. - o Genesis 2:7 Man became: - o "A living soul" King James Version - "A living being" New King James Version, American Standard Version, New American Standard Version, Revised Standard Version, New Revised Standard Version, New International Version, Amplified Version, The New American Bible.

+- "A living person" New Century Version, The Living Bible, New Living Translation - "A living creature" The Revised English Bible, Young's Literal Translation. - o "Life" Contemporary English Version